GhostOfSups/XRP-QR-Payment-Generator/README.md

 - Enter payment amount in EUR or USD
 - Real-time conversion to XRP using CoinGecko API
 - Generates QR code with XRPL URI (`xrpl:address?amount=...`)
+- "Tip the Dev" button to send 1 XRP to the developer's address
 - Responsive design for mobile and desktop

 ## Setup